jdanker/jdanker-core/content/about.md

 Relatively straightforward to get setup, infinitely customizable.

 Hugo is also built on Go, which I am eager to dive into more.
-I don't work with object oriented programming much with my job, so the opportunity i
+I don't work with object oriented programming much with my job, so the opportunity to delve into something like Go instead of a Javascript framework is much more enticing to me.

 ## Education:
 #### From The University of South Carolina: